jeychenne/dolmen-qt/docs/about/acknowledgements.md

 - [Read the Docs](https://readthedocs.org)

-The development of search grammars has been supported by the Japanese Society for the Promotion of Science (JSPS), Grant-in-Aid for Scientific Research (B) n°23320121 (2011-2014).
+The development of search grammars was supported by the Japanese Society for the Promotion of Science (JSPS), Grant-in-Aid for Scientific Research (B) n°23320121 (2011-2014).
 Project title: <i>A corpus-based longitudinal study of the interphonological features of Japanese learners of French</i>.
 Project leader: Sylvain DETEY (Waseda University).